apurvadb/MCPyViewer/README.md

     - Create conda environment for MCPyViewer:

           conda env create -f [your_path]/environment.yaml
     This command will automatically set up all the third-party tools and packages required for MCPyViewer.
-The name of the environment is "MCPyViewer_toolkit".
+The name of the environment is "MCPyViewer".

     You can check the packages and tools in this environment by:

-            conda list -n MCPyViewer_toolkit
+            conda list -n MCPyViewer

    You can update the environment by: